-Re: My Piece on The Charlottesville Vets: An Open Letter to Veterans and Anyone Else Who Cares About This Country
+An Open Letter To Veterans And Anyone Else Who Cares About This Country

 However, I agree, one thing I could have done a better job of pointing out, which many, including my cousin the Admiral mentioned, is that the military is a shining example of race/ethnic/gender integration.
 That’s a known fact.
 You have blacks/whites/latinos - even Muslims, serving alongside one another, and a massive effort is made to teach all to assimilate as a brotherhood.
 Of course, now that our so-called Commander-in-Chief has seen fit to ban transgenders from serving, that policy may change a bit, but the overall intent by most still stands.

 I could write about the half dozen or so vets I spoke with, all of whom shared instances of experiencing/witnessing episodes of racial intolerance during their tours of duty, but that wasn’t the point of the piece.
-And, to be fair, those same vets pointed out, while these instances do exist, compared to everyday society and the workplace, instances of racial intolerance in the military are far below average.
+And, to be fair, those same vets are quick to point out, while these instances do exist, compared to everyday society and the workplace, instances of racial intolerance in the military are far below average.

 Having said that, there are those like Sgt.
 Michael Cunningham, a paratrooper from the infamous 173rd who saw the worst of the worst in Afghanistan’s Korengal valley.
 Sgt.
 Cunningham’s roommate was PFC Juan Restrepo, the medic whose death inspired the award-winning doc.
 Restrepo.